fossabot/rfcs/text/0000-extract-extender.md

 - Target persona: platform operator, platform implementor, and/or project contributor.

+## 1. Separating the extender binary from the lifecycle

-* Starting from lifecycle 0.21.0 (the next minor as of this writing), we should remove the extender from [cmd/lifecycle](https://github.com/buildpacks/lifecycle/tree/main/cmd/lifecycle)
+* We should remove the extender from [cmd/lifecycle](https://github.com/buildpacks/lifecycle/tree/main/cmd/lifecycle)
   * We could create [cmd/extender](https://github.com/buildpacks/lifecycle/tree/main/cmd) with its own go.mod
   * This will allow us to upgrade the docker version used by the lifecycle
+  * We'll have to update our `make` targets to build both binaries

+## 2. Delivering the extender separately from the lifecycle (maybe?)

 * We should deliver the extender via a separate tarball on the GitHub releases page, and as a separate image at `buildpacksio/extender:<version>`.
 In both cases, the directory structure would look like the following:

 ```